Xu Si: 2020/2021 season

 For his fourth season, Xu made some technical changes, adopting the 'Sight Right' method.
 He also moved to the newly opened Ding Junhui Academy in Sheffield.
 His results were more consistent, reaching the 3rd round in the UK Championship and the English Open.

 In World Championship qualification, Xu needed to win his first match to renew his professional tour card via the 1-year ranking list.
 His opponent was 7-times World Champion Stephen Hendry, in the third match of his comeback.
 After a nervous start, Xu won the last 6 frames of the match, with five 50+ breaks, to win 6–1.
 In the next round he came close to beating top seed Zhou Yuelong, but lost 6–5.
 He finished the season ranked 77.

+2023/2024 season

+In November 2023, he scored a maximum 147 break at the 2023 UK Championship in a 6-1 win over compatriot Ma Hailong.

 Personal life

 During the season, Xu Si lives in Sheffield.
 In the years 2017-20 he was based at the Victoria Snooker Academy, before moving to the Ding Junhui Snooker Academy in 2020.
 He has been described as one of the hardest workers on tour.
 Aside from snooker, Xu enjoys movies and playing computer games.
-Xu shares his birthday with fellow Chinese snooker player, Zhou Yuelong.